 OKWU Cares Committee Update

 The future is bright indeed!
-I believed this when I first became president at Oklahoma Wesleyan University, and I believe it still.
 Thank you for your faith in us, for coming alongside us on this journey.
-Please keep us in your prayers over the coming months as we sort through these questions.
-I am grateful to you all.
+Please keep the OKWU community in your prayers.
+We are grateful to you all.

 Oklahoma Wesleyan University